 For example, Scanner for Windows scans (on user demand or according to schedule) certain files (e.g., all files, selected logical disks, directories).
-By default, the main memory and startup files are scanned too.
+By default, the main memory is scanned too.
 Since it is the user who decides when to launch a task, there is no need to worry about the sufficiency of computational resources needed for other important processes.